LironL99/portfolio/RISC-V_Single_Cycle_CPU/README.md

 | Design Complexity  | Simpler              | More complex           |

 This CPU is implemented as a **single-cycle architecture** for clarity and simplicity.

+## Data Flow

+This section describes the step-by-step flow of data through the CPU during the execution of a single instruction.

+### 🔄 Instruction Execution Steps

+1. **Instruction Fetch (IF):**
+   - The **Program Counter (PC)** holds the address of the current instruction.
+   - The **PC Adder** calculates the next sequential address `PC + 4`.
+   - The **Instruction Memory** reads the instruction located at the current PC.

+2. **Instruction Decode & Register Fetch (ID):**
+   - The instruction is parsed to extract control fields: `opcode`, `rs1`, `rs2`, `rd`, `funct3`, `funct7`, and `immediate`.
+   - The **Register File** reads data from `rs1` and `rs2`.
+   - The **Immediate Generator** computes a sign-extended immediate based on instruction type.
+   - The **Main Control Unit** generates the control signals needed for the instruction.
+   - The **ALU Control Unit** selects the appropriate operation for the ALU.

+3. **Execution (EX):**
+   - **Mux1** selects between register value and immediate as the second ALU operand.
+   - The **ALU** performs the operation (e.g., ADD, SUB, SLT).
+   - The **Zero flag** is set if the ALU result is zero.
+   - The **Branch Adder** computes `PC + (imm << 2)` for branch target.
+   - **Mux2** selects between PC+4 and the branch target based on `Branch & Zero`.

+4. **Memory Access (MEM):**
+   - For load/store instructions:
+     - The ALU result is used as the address.
+     - **Data Memory** reads or writes a 32-bit word.

+5. **Write Back (WB):**
+   - **Mux3** selects between ALU result and data loaded from memory.
+   - The selected value is written back to register `rd`.

+📷 *See data flow diagram in:* `pictures/data_flow.png`

+## Design Principles

+This project follows several core design principles intended to enhance learning and maintain a clear and robust architecture.

+### ✅ Simplicity
+- Every instruction is executed in exactly one clock cycle.
+- Easy to debug and verify via waveform tracing.

+### 🧱 Modularity
+- Each component (ALU, Register File, Control Unit, etc.) is implemented in a self-contained Verilog module.
+- This allows independent testing and better code organization.

+### 🔍 Transparency
+- Signals, values, and transitions are observable at every stage via ModelSim.
+- Helps in understanding the internal behavior of each instruction.

+### 📐 Standard Compliance
+- Instruction formats strictly follow the **RISC-V base integer ISA**.
+- Opcodes, funct3, and funct7 are used exactly as defined in the specification.

+### 🔧 Manual Integration
+- All modules are connected manually in the `RISCV_Top` module.
+- Encourages hands-on learning and careful control signal routing.

+These principles helped maintain both pedagogical value and correctness throughout the development of this single-cycle CPU.

 ## Features and Instruction Support